xiaohusun/ICIP2016_CAU_5_fold_cross_validation/README.md

-We release the 5 fold cross validation test setting on CAU for easy and fair comparison between methods.
+We release the 5-fold cross validation test setting on CAU for easy and fair comparison between methods.

 The test setting is adopted in our ICIP 2016 paper (submitted) on age estimation.